 If I apply for UPSC civil services exam and don’t attempt the exam, will it count as an attempt?

 You need to have attempted at least one paper of the Preliminary Examinations for it to count as one attempt.
 Simply filing your application form doesn’t count.

-An aspirant only needs to have a graduate degree while applying for the exam.
+Civil Services aspirants only need to have a graduation degree while applying for the exam.
 Aspirants currently awaiting their final year examination results can also apply for the UPSC CSE.
-Though you don’t need any special degree to attempt UPSC, you can choose a graduate degree that can help you with your UPSC preparation.
+Though you don’t need any special degree to attempt UPSC, you can choose a graduate degree that can help you with your UPSC CSE preparation.
 A bachelor’s degree in a subject that has relevance to the UPSC Syllabus can cover a sufficient part of the vast syllabus of the UPSC Civil Services Exam.

 How many times may SC/ST aspirants attempt the UPSC?